Holistic Anatomical Studies of the Equine Hoof and Mouth

 Become Certified as an Internal Hoof and Mouth Specialist!

-This certification course takes a holistic view when teaching the anatomy and physiology of the horse's hooves and mouth (bonus material).
-Bring your equine practice to the next level by learning how the foot of the horse can impact their health and wellbeing.
+This certification course adopts a comprehensive, holistic approach to teaching the anatomy and physiology of the horse's hooves and mouth, including bonus material.
+Elevate your equine practice by gaining insights into how the horse's foot can affect their health and wellbeing.

-The course includes high quality photographs including hoof dissections and explains the importance of having an in depth understanding of the internal and external hoof and mouth anatomy.
-The horse's feet plays a large roll when it comes to their soundness and overall wellbeing.
-As an equine bodyworker, expanding your knowledge of equine anatomy will allow you to make more educated decisions when creating individualized treatment plans for your clients.
+The course features high-quality photographs, including hoof dissections, and elucidates the significance of attaining a thorough understanding of the internal and external anatomy of the hoof and mouth.
+The horse's feet play a crucial role in their soundness and overall wellbeing.
+As an equine bodyworker, augmenting your knowledge of equine anatomy will empower you to make informed decisions while devising tailored treatment plans for your clients.

-The course includes high quality photographs including hoof dissections and explains the importance of having an in depth understanding of the internal and external hoof and mouth anatomy.
-The horse's feet plays a large roll when it comes to their soundness and overall wellbeing.
-As an equine bodyworker, expanding your knowledge of equine anatomy will allow you to make more educated decisions when creating individualized treatment plans for your clients.
+The course features high-quality photographs, including hoof dissections, and elucidates the significance of attaining a thorough understanding of the internal and external anatomy of the hoof and mouth.
+The horse's feet play a crucial role in their soundness and overall wellbeing.
+As an equine bodyworker, augmenting your knowledge of equine anatomy will empower you to make informed decisions while devising tailored treatment plans for your clients.

 About the Instructors